pawanprjl/hack-the-box/seal/seal.md

 ```
 The intresting part in this thing is that it also copies the symblink also as it has copy_links=yes.
 So this gave me an idea to create a symblink of file or folder.
 Looking at the permission of the folder we can see that we have read and write access only to subfolder i.e. we can write in `uploads` folder.

-Now we have to think of what to symlink so we know the user luis have .ssh directory so that might be intresting so let's try that.
+Now we have to think of what to symlink.
+So we know the user luis have .ssh directory so that might be intresting so let's try that.
 ```
 > ln -s /home/luis/.ssh /var/lib/tomcat9/webapps/ROOT/admin/dashboard/uploads
 ```

 Now wait for it to create the new archive.
-After that creates the new archive it usually takes about a minute to do so be patient.
+After that creates the new archive it usually takes about a minute to do so, so be patient.
 After you have the archive just move it to /dev/shm cause you cannot extract the archive in that folder as it is read only.
 ```
 > cp backup-2021-07-23-15:35:33.gz /dev/shm/back.gz